jamsocket/y-sweet-supabase-demo/README.md

    The starter kit should now be running on [localhost:3000](http://localhost:3000/).

-1. Y-Sweet allows you to choose where you persist your documents.
-This demo uses Y-Sweet's Bring Your Own Storage feature to automatically persist your document to your own AWS S3 Bucket.
-Contact us to get set up, or explore Supabase's own blog storage service.
+7. Y-Sweet allows you to choose where you persist your documents.
+This demo uses Y-Sweet's [Bring Your Own Storage](https://app.jamsocket.com/) feature to automatically persist your document to your own AWS S3 Bucket.
+[Contact us](mailto:hi@jamsocket.com) to get set up, or explore Supabase's [storage service](https://supabase.com/docs/guides/storage).